Update: I’ve revised the info here to reflect gear options from mid 2023.

 - Portability.
 Are you planning to take your recorder into the field?
 Will you be recording solely in a studio?

 - Construction.
 Is the recorder built with cheap plastic?
 Will the buttons wear out in six months?
 How durable is the recorder?

 - External inputs/outputs.
 High-end recorders will offer multiple inputs.
-XLR inputs are the best.
+XLR inputs are often preferred.
 Ensure that the XLR jacks are lockable so that the connectors cannot be pulled out from the recorder.
 Less expensive recorders offer mini connectors, which may not be grounded and could pick up electromagnetic interference, such as radio waves or hum.

 - Design.
 Size, weight, and construction are important considerations if you plan to be mobile.
-‘Run and gun’ field recordists will need something light and durable.
+“Run-and-gun” field recordists will need a light and durable option.
 This is less of an issue if the recorder is staying safe in the studio, where a less sturdy countertop recorder will do.

 - Firmware updates.
 Are you able to update the firmware after purchase?
 Some manufacturers update the firmware software over time, which can fix bugs and offer additional features.